-As director of the Veterans Department, Munz uses his experience to help other veterans file a claim with the VA, which is an often complicated process.
+As director of the Veterans Department, Munz uses his experience to help other veterans navigate the often complicated VA disability claims process.
 He maximizes the chances of winning a claim.
 And will work — at no charge — for individual veterans.

 That means there is no risk.
 In fact, the potential rewards can be life-changing for veterans and their families.
 Imagine removing much of the frustration and anxiety that comes with dealing directly with the VA.
 It could also be rewarding financially.

 The Veterans Department at The Mesothelioma Center doesn’t work for the VA or for any other government agency.

 Veterans with mesothelioma or any asbestos-related disease may be eligible for a variety of VA benefits, including VA Disability Compensation and VA Health Care.
 The trick to filing a successful claim is knowing how to write it, how to cut through the red tape, and how to avoid the pitfalls that often lead to disappointing results.